What Do Solar Sales Representative or Assessor Do?

 Job Outlook for Solar Sales Representatives and Assessors

-In the United States, there were 343,600 jobs for Solar Sales Representative or Assessor in 2016.
+There were about 343,600 jobs for Solar Sales Representative or Assessor in 2016 (in the United States).
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 17,700 new jobs for Solar Sales Representative or Assessor by 2026.
 There will be an estimated 37,000 positions for Solar Sales Representative or Assessor per year.